HQ (video game)

-The app's original game was HQ Trivia, in which players have 10 seconds to answer multiple-choice questions that incrementally increase in difficulty.
-Additional games, such as HQ Words and HQ Tunes, were added later.
-The last HQ games were supposed to be hosted once a week, with a prize pot of $1,500, and typically saw around 15,000 players each.
-HQ has only approved payouts for games up to June 30, leaving winnings since then unpaid.
+The app's original game was HQ Trivia, in which players have 10 seconds to answer multiple-choice questions that increase in difficulty.
+Additional games, such as HQ Words and HQ Tunes, were later added.
+The last HQ games were supposed to be hosted once a week, with a prize pot of $1,500, and typically saw about 15,000 players each.

-On February 14, 2020, the company that owned HQ Trivia sent a memo to staff that "effective today, HQ will cease operations and move to dissolution."
-However, four days later, Yusupov said that he had a tentative deal in place with another company to purchase the HQ franchise and keep it operational.
+On February 14, 2020, Intermedia Labs Trivia sent a memo to staff stating the company would "cease operations and move to dissolution".
+However, four days later, Yusupov said he had a tentative deal in place with another company to purchase the HQ franchise and keep it operational.
 On March 29, HQ Trivia resumed its daily games.

-While HQ has not officially announced a shutdown, it has not had a game since November 17, 2022.
+While HQ never officially announced a shutdown, it has not had a game since November 17, 2022.
+The app was removed from both the Apple App Store and Google Play Store on August 5, 2023.

 History

+The game's original concept, a gameshow hosted by astronauts, was created by Rus Yusupov, who had been experimenting with the idea at his tech incubator, Big Human, prior to co-founding Intermedia Labs.
 HQ Trivia was first released on August 26, 2017, for iOS, and on December 31, 2017, for Android.
-Shows are broadcast live from New York City.
+Shows were broadcast live from New York City.
 The primary host of HQ Trivia was initially Scott Rogowsky.
 In April 2019, Rogowsky was replaced by Matt Richards as the primary host of the game after negotiations between HQ and Rogowsky broke down over his new baseball show on DAZN.
 Richards, a stand-up comedian from Queens, New York, who has played comedy roles in several TV shows, had previously worked regularly for HQ Trivia as a fill-in host.
 Additional hosts included Sharon Carpenter (who was also the main host for the British games), Sarah Pribis, David Magidoff, Sian Welby, Alexandra Maurer (regular host for the German games), Leonie Zeumer, Lara Falkner, Kathryn Goldsmith, Lauren Gambino, Lyndsey Rodrigues, and, exclusively for the British games, Beric Livingstone.

 HQ has been made available worldwide—with the exception of Russia and India—on the iOS App Store and Google Play.
 The average number of participants has ranged from 100,000 to 125,000.
 The app's record high of concurrent players was 2.38 million on March 28, 2018.

 On February 14, 2020, it was announced that the app would immediately cease operations after its primary investors had stopped funding the company and a potential sale of HQ to an "established business" fell through.
 A final episode of HQ After Dark was aired that night, hosted by Matt Richards and Anna Roisman.
 The show ended with Richards showering Roisman and himself with a large bottle of champagne.
 The final payout was between $0.00–$0.01 per player, split between just over 500 players, as $5 was the final jackpot prize, which Richards said he paid for out of his own pocket.